Welcome to today's edition of the Rush 24-7 podcast.

 And I loved it because it was an adult drink.

-All right, uh Pamela, what?
+Pamela, what?

-How about the cowboys?
+How about the Cowboys?

-Yeah, that's that was um about those Stillers.
+Yeah, that was about those Stellars.

 Coming back.

-Uh well, yeah, the Packers continue to surprise everybody.
+Well, yeah, the Packers continue to surprise everybody.

-I gotta tell you something, folks.
+I got to tell you something, folks.

-I will guarantee you the Chargers left their locker room last night thinking we really didn't deserve to win this game, but we'll take it.
+I will guarantee you, the Chargers left their locker room last night thinking we really didn't deserve to win this game, but we'll take it.

-Look at how many injured starters they got the Colts started a wide receiver who nobody had ever heard of, zero catches in his career in the NFL.
+The Colts started a wide receiver who nobody had ever heard of, zero catches in his career in the NFL.

 Peyton Manning threw six interceptions.

-Adam Vinateri missed a couple field goals, including a 29-yard chip shot, and they still could have won the game after all of that.
+And they still could have won the game after all of that.

 They didn't.

-They were they lost it by two.
+They lost it by two.

 Strange, strange, strange game.